AdobeDocs/commerce-admin.en/help/stores-purchase/store-urls.md

 ## Use a custom Admin URL

-As a [security best practice](https://www.adobe.com/content/dam/cc/en/security/pdfs/Adobe-Magento-Commerce-Best-Practices-Guide.pdf), Adobe recommends that you use a unique, custom Admin URL instead of the default _admin_ or a common term such as _backend_.
-Although it will not directly protect your site from a determined bad actor, it can reduce exposure to scripts that try to gain unauthorized access.
+As a [security best practice](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/experience-cloud/adobe-commerce-best-practices-guide.pdf), Adobe recommends that you use a unique Admin URL instead of the default _admin_ or a common term such as _backend_.
+Although it does not directly protect your site from a determined bad actor, it can reduce exposure to scripts that try to gain unauthorized access.

 >[!NOTE]
 >
 >Check with your hosting provider before implementing a custom Admin URL.
 Some hosting providers require a standard URL to meet firewall protection rules.

-In a typical installation, the Admin URL and path immediately follows the base URL.
+In a typical installation, the Admin URL and path immediately follow the base URL.
 The Admin path is one directory below the root.

 - **Default Base URL**: `http://yourdomain.com/magento/`
 - **Default Admin Path**: `admin`